Gipetto/site/_posts/2005-06-24-mysql_abstraction_update.md

 ---
 Yep, the script needed updating already.

 I left out a routine in the arrayAssoc and arrayNum functions to account for an empty result set.
-So if you've downloaded it, grab this new version [here](/dl/scripts/dbConnect.class.zip).
+So if you've downloaded it, grab this new version **Update:** link removed as it is old code and of no use to anyone.

 Did anyone actually download and use the first one?